Returned from Duty

 He was posted to the 77th Labour Corp on 31 December 1918 and was still with the 77th Labour Corp as of being demobilized on 28 March 1919.

-His character described as good.
+His character is described as good.

 He is a Cotton Weaver by Trade as of enlistment